What is Search Engine Marketing: A Complete Guide for Beginners

 How can businesses benefit from search marketing?

-Businesses can significantly benefit from search marketing by increasing website traffic and enhancing brand visibility, leading to higher revenue through targeted advertising strategies.
+Businesses can significantly benefit from search marketing by increasing website traffic and enhancing brand visibility, which can lead to higher revenue through targeted advertising strategies.

 What are some common mistakes in search marketing?